 The Proposed Action would result in a total of 105 dwelling units at the Project Site, consisting of 44 single-family residences and 61 carriage houses, which include 28 two-family semi-detached housing lots and 33 three-family semi-detached housing lots.
 The single-family homes would contain four bedrooms and the carriage houses would contain three bedrooms, totaling 359 bedrooms for the entire development.
-Village Code § 342-56(A) requires two parking spaces per dwelling unit; however, four parking spaces will be provided for each unit, including two in the driveway and two in the garage, totaling 420 residential parking spaces.
+Four parking spaces will be provided for each unit, including two in the driveway and two in the garage, totaling 420 residential parking spaces.
 All residential development would occur within the PRD Parcel.
 The new residential buildings on the Project Site would be constructed to current building and fire prevention codes.
 No variances to these codes would be required.